 Families Unit: Turn And Talk

 Since this family research project is done early in the year, we focus more on getting the kids to turn and talk and share.
-We do some drawing/writing but more of our focus is on talking, sharing, and creating class charts.
+We do some drawing/writing but more of our focus is on talking, sharing, and creating graphic organizers.

-Each of the class charts is designed to spur conversation about various aspects of families and family dynamics.
+Each of the graphic organizers is designed to spur conversation about various aspects of families and family dynamics.

 The next day we discuss what families can do together.